rfeinman/pyBPL/README.md

 #### General

 All functions required to sample character types, tokens and images are now complete.
-Currently, independent relations sample their position from a uniform distribution over the entire image window.
-This must be updated to reflect the actual spatial distributions of each stroke id (a hyperparameter of the BPL model).
-Inference algorithms are in the works.
+Currently, independent relations sample their position from a uniform distribution over the entire image window by default.
+To use the original spatial histogram from BPL, make sure to load the Library object with `use_hist=True`.
+Note, however, that log-likelihoods for spatial histograms are not differentiable.

+The bottum-up methods for proposing character parses for an image have not yet been re-implemented in Python.
+However, I have provided some wrapper functions in `pybpl.bottumup` that call the original matlab code using the [MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html).
+You must have the MATLAB bindings installed to use this code.

 #### Library